statisfactions/simpr/README.md

        g1 = seq(-1, 1, by = 0.5))
 ```

-The call to `blueprint()` contains the basics of what we actually want
+The call to `specify()` contains the basics of what we actually want
 simulated.
 Each argument is a named, one-sided formula that can include
 functions like `rnorm` or whatever else you want, specified similar to
 `purrr` formula functions.
 Note that these arguments include both